 - CC-3.1.
-Continue evaluate challenges to remaining in FEMA's Community Rating System program. - CC-3.2.
+Continue to grow involvement in FE-MA's Community Rating System program with assistance from the Conservation Commission, pursing additional credits and opening Salisbury to more funding opportunities and discounts. - CC-3.2.
 Strengthen communication and education of local officials about the Green Communities Grant Program.
 Work with the regional representative to take better advantage of available funding and technical assistance opportunities. - CC-3.3.
-Mobilize staff and local support to work with the Merrimack River Beach Alliance and Mass.
-DCR to pursue a Beach Management Plan update that includes a beach nourishment schedule that aligns with existing efforts and utilizes resources in the Salisbury Beach Fund.
+Mobilize staff and local support to work with the Conservation Commission and Mass.
+DCR to pursue a Beach Management Plan update.

-Town of Climate Change Snapshot Salisbury
+Climate Change Snapshot